bloxstreet/support/guides/training-guide.md

 **Trainer:** *If you do not return after three minutes, you will be removed from the server.*

-**Trainer:** *You may only go AFK up to two times this training session.*
+**Trainer:** *You may only go AFK up to two times during this training session.*

 **Trainer:** *If I happen to disconnect, please wait until I rejoin.
 Do NOT move to a different station.*

 **Trainer:** *If you disconnect from the server, you may attend the next training session.
-The schedule of our training sessions can be found in the staff room, which is located in the store.*
+The training schedule can be found in the staff room, which is located in the store.*

 **Trainer:** *Does anyone have any questions?
 A response from every Trainee is mandatory.*